Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 About the project

-The northwest of Auckland is growing and we’re working hard to provide better public transport choices for everyone who lives in and visits the area.
+The northwest of Auckland is growing and we’re working to provide better public transport choices for everyone who lives in and visits the area.

 In November 2023, Auckland Transport launched the Western Express, WX1, service as part of its new bus network for west and northwest Auckland.